 This all-natural, organic baby lotion has gotten rave reviews from our readers and customers.
 Even the bottle is free of BPA and phthalates so these chemicals will not leach into the product.
 Lafes lotion contains nothing remotely questionable, and costs just $11 for a 6-ounce bottle.
 Skin softening ingredients include aloe vera, coconut oil, and hemp seed oil.

-This Australian line makes super yummy baby lotions (including Soothing, Calming, and Sensitive formulations).
+This Australian line makes a super yummy natural baby lotion (including Soothing, Calming, and Sensitive formulations).
 You’ll pay about $20 for oughly 4.25 ounces, plus another $20 for them to ship it to you, which I realize is an insane amount of money for a lotion that’s mostly made up of the same ingredients as the other Good Stuff (like calendula and organic lavender oil).
 I’m including Enkido on this list because I like to support one of the rare companies whose entire line is safe.
 Almost every single product they sell—from eye makeup remover to anti-aging cream—ranks a 0 on Skin Deep, and nothing scores higher than a 1.

 Some Beautycounter products contain a ton of ingredients, not all of which are natural (although all of which seem to be safe)–this balm is an exception.
 It contains a short list of ingredients–mostly organic–such as sunflower seed oil, beeswax, and shea butter.
 It’s also garnered major praise from users!